 This is a great program if your productivity increases when you know you’ve got a deadline looming, but there’s also flexibility to accommodate the other parts of your life.
 Because you’ll book your submission days via my online calendar, you can schedule around times when you’ll be traveling, have a big family event or are otherwise unavailable.

-The initial twelve-deadline package means you would receive an invoice for $249 for three months in a row.
+The initial twelve-deadline package means you would receive an invoice for $299 for three months in a row.
 Submissions must be used within six months of the date of the first invoice.
+Please note that ten pages per submission x twelve submissions equals 120 pages of feedback, which would cover approximately one-third of an adult length novel.
+The vast majority of my writing clients continue to work with me beyond the initial twelve submission engagement package.

 Build the Foundation of Your Story